What is it?

 Once the product is finished you are ready to launch it on all the various Amazon platforms to start selling to the world.

-The launch process is the SEO work to make the Amazon search engine rank your book high for your desired keyword.
+The launch process is the SEO work to make Amazon’s search engine rank your book high for your desired keyword.

-This along the keyword research step is the most important factor in deciding whether your book will make money or not.
+This along with keyword research is the most important factor in deciding whether your book will make money or not.
 It’s also the step many people get wrong and struggle with.

 Kindle Publishing in the next 5 years

 It’s been more than a decade since KDP started and the industry has seen many changes.
 But the Kindle platform has become more stable over the recent years as Amazon created firmer regulations.